-Council has responsibility for four CCOs:
+Council has responsibility for five organisations that meet these definitions:

-- · Whangarei Waste Ltd
+- Whangarei Waste Ltd

 - Whangarei Art Museum Trust

-- · Northland Event Centre Trust
+- Northland Event Centre Trust

-- · Whangarei District Airport.
+- Whangarei District Airport

+- Springs Flat Contractors Limited

+- Northland Regional Landfill Limited Partnership.

-Each of these CCOs is required to complete a Statement of Intent, unless an exemption under the Local Government Act 2002 has been granted.
-Whangarei Waste Ltd, and Northland Event Centre Trust are exempt entities.
+Each of these organisations are required to complete a Statement of Intent (SOI), unless an exemption under the Local Government Act 2002 has been granted.
+Under the this Act if an entity is exempt then it is not a CCO.
+Whangarei Waste Ltd, Springs Flat Contractors Limited and Northland Event Centre Trust are exempt entities.